danielFrancisOlivieri/templars/README.md

 </h1>

 <p>
 This is a website produced with the help of [Kyle Matthews](https://www.gatsbyjs.com/contributors/kyle-mathews)' Gatsby Starter.
+Huge thanks to him.
 </p>

 <p>